UBS axes 3,500 jobs in cost-cutting push

 "With more difficult markets, the economics of its investment bank became so uncompelling that the group now has to retreat," Becker said.

-At 10:52 a.m.
-British time, UBS shares were up 2.4 percent, outperforming a 1.1 percent rise in the wider European banking sector index.
+At 0820 GMT UBS shares were up 3.2 percent at 10.97 francs, outperforming a 2 percent rise in the wider European banking sector index .SX7P.

 "The measures announced today are designed to improve operating efficiency.
 UBS will continue to be vigilant in managing its cost base while remaining committed to investing in growth areas," UBS said.

-Banks are slimming down as weak investment trading this year looks set to continue, leaving many carrying high costs after hiring aggressively in 2009 and early 2010 when trading income surged following the financial crisis.
+Banks are slimming down after weak investment trading this year looks set to continue, leaving many carrying high costs after hiring aggressively in 2009 and early 2010 when trading income surged after the financial crisis.

-"Since UBS announced their 2 billion franc cost saving initiative, the economic environment has deteriorated even further, making these plans seem inadequate," Helvea analyst Peter Thorne said.

-"Hopefully, UBS will be more active in lowering staff compensation levels than they have been so far," Thorne said.

-Fixed income, currencies and commodities (FICC), which accounts for about half of investment bank industry revenue, has been hit particularly hard as bond trading has slumped.
+Fixed income, currencies and commodities (FICC), which accounts for about half industry revenue, has been hit particularly hard as bond trading has slumped.

-Investors will focus on UBS's investor day in November for more insight into its plans for its fixed income unit, which it has put under review.

 Tougher regulation has added pressure to shrink balance sheets and exit some business areas.
 That has put more scrutiny on costs, which are seen as particularly high at Switzerland's top two banks.